 5 EXPERT TIPS FOR STRETCHING YOUR PAYCHECK IN THE SUMMER MONTHS

-One of the best ways to improve your summer financial experience is to plan ahead.
-Joyce Cavanagh, PhD, is an associate professor and extension family economics specialist at Texas A&M University whose work focuses on family financial management, workforce development, financial literacy for youth and financial security in later life.
-She shared these tips for educators to be prepared to deal with any potential summer pay-gap challenges.
+One of the best ways to improve your summer financial experience is to plan ahead, says Joyce Cavanagh, PhD, whose decades of work at Texas A&M University focused on family financial management, workforce development, financial literacy for youth, and financial security in later life.
+Cavanagh shared these 5 practical tips to help educators be prepared to deal with any potential summer pay-gap challenges.

 1. Figure out how much money you’ll need